Timothy-Rosno/DN_QUEUE/COMPREHENSIVE_TESTING_CHECKLIST.md

 ### Setup

-- [ ] Verify SLACK_BOT_TOKEN is set in Render environment
+- [X] Verify SLACK_BOT_TOKEN is set in Render environment
-- [ ] Verify YOUR user has Slack User ID configured in profile
+- [X] Verify YOUR user has Slack User ID configured in profile
-- [ ] Verify Slack bot is installed in workspace
+- [X] Verify Slack bot is installed in workspace

 ### Test Slack Notifications

 **For each notification type above, verify Slack DM is received:**

 **Ready for Check-In (Slack):**
-- [ ] Trigger "ready for check-in" event
+- [X] Trigger "ready for check-in" event
-- [ ] Check Slack DMs from bot
+- [X] Check Slack DMs from bot
-- [ ] Should receive message about job ready
+- [X] Should receive message about job ready
-- [ ] Message includes one-time login link
+- [X] Message includes one-time login link
-- [ ] Click link → should auto-login and redirect to check-in page
+- [X] Click link → should auto-login and redirect to check-in page

 **Checkout Reminder (Slack):**
-- [ ] Trigger checkout reminder
+- [X] Trigger checkout reminder
-- [ ] Check Slack DMs
+- [X] Check Slack DMs
-- [ ] Should receive reminder message
+- [X] Should receive reminder message
-- [ ] Message includes login link to checkout page
+- [X] Message includes login link to checkout page

 **Rush Job Approved/Rejected (Slack):**
-- [ ] Trigger rush job decision
+- [X] Trigger rush job decision
-- [ ] Check Slack DMs
+- [X] Check Slack DMs
-- [ ] Should receive notification with decision
+- [X] Should receive notification with decision

 **One-Time Login Token:**
-- [ ] Receive Slack notification with link
+- [X] Receive Slack notification with link
-- [ ] Click link → should auto-login
+- [X] Click link → should auto-login
-- [ ] Should redirect to intended page (check-in, queue, etc.)
+- [X] Should redirect to intended page (check-in, queue, etc.)
-- [ ] Token should work multiple times (not consumed on first use)
+- [X] Token should work multiple times (not consumed on first use)
-- [ ] After 24 hours, token should expire
+- [X] After 24 hours, token should expire
-- [ ] Expired token shows error message
+- [X] Expired token shows error message
+- [TODO] Chnage expired token message to be about how it's been more than 24 hours, the link has expired.
 **Test Wrong User Token Login:**
-- [ ] Get notification link meant for test_user1
+- [X] Get notification link meant for test_user1
-- [ ] Log in as test_user2
+- [X] Log in as test_user2
-- [ ] Click test_user1's notification link
+- [X] Click test_user1's notification link
-- [ ] Should be logged out automatically
+- [X] Should be logged out automatically
-- [ ] Should see message: "This link is for test_user1..."
+- [X] Should see message: "This link is for test_user1..."
-- [ ] Should be prompted to login as correct user
+- [X] Should be prompted to login as correct user

 ---